rabbitmq/rabbitmq-website/site/mqtt.md

 The `subscription_ttl` option controls the lifetime of non-clean sessions.
 This option is interpreted in the same way as the [queue TTL](http://www.rabbitmq.com/ttl.html#queue-ttl) parameter, so the value `1800000` means 30 minutes.
-To disable the TTL feature, just comment or remove the `subscription_ttl` line from the configuration file:
+To disable the TTL feature, just set the `subscription_ttl`  to `undefined` in the configuration file:

     [{rabbit,        [{tcp_listeners,    [5672]}]},
      {rabbitmq_mqtt, [{default_user,     <<"guest">>},